CodeTanzania/emis/CONTRIBUTING.md

 EMIS follows [semantic versioning](http://semver.org/).
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.

+## Where to Find Known Issues

+We are using [GitHub Issues](https://github.com/CodeTanzania/emis/issues) for our public bugs.
+Before filing a new task, try to make sure your problem doesn't already exist.

 ## Style Guide

 Look at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.